Which Type of Mobile Home Community Is Best?

 Additionally, pet-friendly manufactured home communities often are located on the edge of open areas and walking trails that are great for strolls with pets.

 Again, any resident who signs up for living at a pet-friendly property is going to be an animal lover.
 So, we can assume there’s no concern about pet allergies or the other primary reasons people avoid house pets.
 All residents of a manufactured home community are implored to clean up after their pets.
 However, if you live in a pet-friendly mobile home park, there is a case to be made for added vigilance where you walk.

 Akin to the golf community, many homebuyers looking for a first home or downsizing will point to a waterfront manufactured home community as the ideal place to live.
 Waterfront communities, golf communities and others of the sort sometimes are referred to as “lifestyle communities”.

 There’s something about the view and the sound of open water that is calming.
 And, of course, if you’re a water sports enthusiast, the draw is all the more powerful.
-Boating, fishing, skiing, swimming… whether it’s a community on one of the Great Lakes, the Gulf of Mexico, the oceans or an inland waterway, a waterfront manufactured home community could be just the thing.
+Boating, fishing, skiing, swimming… whether it’s an oceanside or lakeside, living in a manufactured home on the water in a place like Florida could be just the thing.
 Many times, a community that caters to residents who love the water will provide added storage space for recreational equipment.
 Maybe there’s a path to the beach, or public shower for when you need to rinse off the sand.
 Let’s face it, any place to grill, picnic or play near the water is pretty inviting.
 Especially if the water is right outside your home!